r3zound/hassio-addons/letsencrypt/DOCS.md

 <details>
   <summary>CloudFlare</summary>

-Previously, Cloudflare’s “Global API Key�?was used for authentication, however this key can access the entire Cloudflare API for all domains in your account, meaning it could cause a lot of damage if leaked.
+Previously, Cloudflare’s “Global API Key” was used for authentication, however this key can access the entire Cloudflare API for all domains in your account, meaning it could cause a lot of damage if leaked.

 Cloudflare’s newer API Tokens can be restricted to specific domains and operations, and are therefore now the recommended authentication option.
 The API Token used for Certbot requires only the `Zone:DNS:Edit` permission for the zone in which you want a certificate.